-In each scoreboard, one or more LED drivers perform the task of switching LEDs on and off.
+In each scoreboard, LED drivers perform the task of switching LEDs on and off.
 LED drivers are located inside of a driver enclosure.
-Refer to Figure 16 to view the location and components of a Tuff Sport driver enclosure.
+Refer to Figure 15 to view the location and components of a Tuff Sport driver enclosure.

-Figure 16: Driver Enclosure Location & Components
+Figure 15: Driver Enclosure Location & Components

-All Tuff Sport tennis scoreboards use 16-column drivers (Figure 16).
-Multi-court scoreboard models contain more than one driver to accommodate all of the digits and indicators.
+All Tuff Sport tennis scoreboards use 16-column drivers (Figure 15).
 Refer to the component location drawings in Appendix A to determine the type and number of drivers for a particular scoreboard model.